Long-Term Preparation: Staying

 • For a low-water solution, get a marine/RV toilet.

-• Build a septic tank under your bunker, which you’ll periodically need to pay to empty out.
+• Build a septic tank under your bunker, which you periodically must pay to empty.

 • The easiest, low-tech version is to dig a hole, set an outhouse, plant a tree and cover when it’s full, and repeat.